CAP stands for Community Attachment Purpose. We have built upon the work of Gordon Neufeld epitomized in his quote,

 CAP is a part of Mental Health Capacity Building supported by Alberta Health Services, which aims to build capacity and resiliency in the students of Black Gold Regional School District.
 CAP is focused on Targeted and Universal Programming for students in Pre-Kindergarten to Grade 12 with the ultimate goal of keeping students engaged in school.
 CAP works alongside school staff, community partners, students and parents in a vision to have students in truly meaningful relationships, to in turn positively impact student engagement, school practice and high school completion.
 CAP supports the unique context of each school community in order to create a hub of support where all partners work together for students and families built on trust.
 A consistent focus is sustainability of practice and the building of a legacy that will remain and a future where all students have a sense of Community, Attachment and Purpose.
-CAP consists of a project coordinator and ten Family School Liaison Workers.
+CAP consists of a provincial coordinator and nine Family School Liaison Workers.

 We are constantly thinking about the past and the mistakes that we made which leads to thinking about the future and avoiding making mistakes.
 This is the human condition.
 Constantly looking for ways to maximize the positive and minimize anything that we perceive as negative or threatening.
 We spend a great deal of our time judging ourselves, let alone others.
 Add to this the 'business' of our lives and the high level of connectivity to each other and the world through the internet and you create a toxic mix the results of which is, in the least, anxiety.

 The result of anxiety - reduces your productivity, gets you caught in old patterns and restricted choices, and creates a reality that is not optimal.
 These results likely increase your anxiety.
 The impact is the same for adults and children/youth.